ericlibby/oldweb/p_people/index.md

 <div>
 <p style="float: left;padding-right:25px"><img src="/images/eric_res.jpg" width="120"></p>
 <div style="width: 600px">
-### Eric Libby (principle investigator)
+### Eric Libby (principal investigator)
-<p> Eric joined Ume&aring; University in the winter of 2017 and splits his time between the Mathematics Department and the interdisciplinary research environment IceLab.
+<p> Eric joined Ume&aring; University in the winter of 2017 and splits his time between the Mathematics Department and the interdisciplinary research environment [IceLab](https://icelab.se/).
 He is captivated by the diverse spectrum of life and seeks general principles and fundamental theory that explain its emergence and evolution.
 He also likes seafood. </p>
 </div>
 </div>
 <BR CLEAR="...">